tom2433/LiftTracker/README.md

 make set number info collapsable

+just remove the lift set number from the ui, it's already in the lift name and if the user wants to change it they can

 ## 07-21

 info description for migration makes it seem like the data is going to two places. remove "also"